 You always can guarantee a solid match in the Cruiserweight Division.
 Gulak was able to retain in his hometown and it was nice to see Nese being able to get a lot of offense in.

 Nese’s power and Gulak’s technical wrestling was a nice combination here.
 The win here only strengthens Gulak Cruiserweight Championship reign.

 The question is now who will be next in line to challenge for the title.
 Recently added Chad Gable would be a perfect opponent and could start the feud heading into SummerSlam.

-The Undertaker & Roman Reigns def.
-Shane McMahon & Drew McIntyre in a No Holds Barred match
+The Undertaker and Roman Reigns def.
+Shane McMahon and Drew McIntyre in a No Holds Barred match

 The No Holds Barred tag match featuring a returning Undertaker kicked off Extreme Rules as he teamed with Reigns to take on McMahon and McIntyre.

 On paper, people did not want to see this match but honestly, this was a solid opener to the card.
 It was good booking here, as the heels (along with Elias), beat down Undertaker early to get heat from the crowd.

 The best part here was that McMahon took the pinfall.
 Let’s hope this is a way for McMahon to be written off T.V. for a while.
 Also, you have to credit the Philly crowd here.
 They gave Undertaker a nice warm welcome and getting behind Reigns, unlike the traditional boos he has gotten in recent years.